Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 The second part of prepping your water system for winter is bypassing the water heater.
 This step is crucial because it prevents antifreeze from entering the water heater and allows any water in the heater to drain out.

-- Remove the white drain plug to let the drain water heater
+Remove the white drain plug and let the heater drain.

-- Turn off the water heater and let it cool before you start
+Remember to turn off the water heater and let it cool before you start.

 Protecting Your Pipes and Valves